-- Ensures that the hospital has received newborn screening results on all infants. - Resolves discrepancies related to specimen identification, provides missing or illegible data submitted with the specimen and/or provides follow-up information. - Documents the infant's LAB ID in the discharge summary. - Receives unsuitable/sub-optimal specimen reports from the NBSP. - Ensures that repeat specimens are submitted after an unsuitable/sub-optimal specimen or when a borderline newborn screening result is issued. - Contacts the infant's post discharge PCP for notification of the need for a repeat specimen. - Documents all efforts made to secure a repeat specimen within 90 days of receipt of the abnormal result if a repeat specimen cannot be obtained. - Orders, receives, properly stores, and distributes the newborn blood collection forms and newborn screening educational materials. - Communicates with the Department of Health as necessary regarding maternal/newborn HIV testing regulations in the labor, delivery, and nursery settings.
+- Ensures that the hospital has received newborn screening results for all specimens collected at the hospital. - Resolves discrepancies related to specimen identification, provides missing or illegible data submitted with the specimen and/or provides follow-up information. - Documents the infant's LAB ID in the discharge summary. - Receives unsuitable/sub-optimal specimen lists from the NBSP. - Ensures that repeat specimens are submitted after an unsuitable/sub-optimal specimen or when a borderline newborn screening result is issued. - Contacts the infant's post discharge PCP for notification of the need for a repeat specimen. - Documents all efforts made to secure a repeat specimen within 90 days of receipt of the abnormal result if a repeat specimen cannot be obtained. - Orders, receives, properly stores, and distributes the newborn blood collection forms and newborn screening educational materials. - Communicates with the Department of Health as necessary regarding maternal/newborn HIV testing regulations in the labor, delivery, and nursery settings.